Gardeners have been managing the healthy-pruned branches of Lilacs in a very efficient way, i.e., by using them to propagate the Lilacs themselves.

 Gardeners grow Lilacs for pleasant spring fragrance and beautiful multicolored flowers.
 Besides, Lilacs serve as screening around fences and borders of shrubs.

-- Propagation through cutting increases the concentration of blooms within a Lilac bush at its limited size.
+Not only do your home garden look vibrant, but cuttings taken for propagation also increase the concentrations of blooms within a Lilac bush at its limited size.

 Propagation Of Lilacs- Complete Guide